 Science: Biology*, Chemistry*, Environmental Science*, Marine Biology and Physics*

-Engineering: Architecture, Introduction to Drawing and Design, CAD I, CAD II, Introduction to Engineering
+Arts: Intro to Architecture, Architecture 2, Digital Media, Introduction to Drawing and Design, CAD I, CAD II

 Math: Algebra II, Algebra III, Pre-Calculus, Calculus**, Geometry, Statistics* and Trigonometry